Judy Sue Goodwin Sturges

-As a professor of Illustration for over 35 years, Judy Sue continues to nurture young talent.
-For the many years, Judy Sue has taught a class entitled Picture and Word.
-She designed this six credit course to help students interested in working in children's books understand the necessary balance between writing and illustrating.
-Judy Sue always co-teaches this course with an industry professional that is either working as an author and/or editor of picture books.
+As a professor of Illustration for more than 35 years, Sturges continues to nurture young talent.
+She has taught Picture and Word for many years and designed the course to help students interested in working in children's books understand the necessary balance between writing and illustrating.
+She co-teaches the course with an industry professional working as an author and/or editor of picture books.

-Although her passion is Children's Literature, Judy Sue Goodwin Sturges is a lover of all forms of artistic expression.
-She proves this with her Artist's Book class; a course that challenges its students to extend their concepts outside of traditional book parameters to achieve their own creative interpretations.
-In addition to these upper level courses, Judy Sue teaches basic Illustration concepts to sophomores, and helps guide seniors through their thesis projects.
+Although her passion is children's literature, Sturges loves all forms of artistic expression.
+Her Artist's Book class challenges students to extend their concepts outside of traditional book parameters to achieve their own creative interpretations.
+In addition to these upper level courses, she teaches basic illustration concepts to sophomores and helps guide seniors through their thesis projects.

-In 2008, Judy Sue was approached by Yo-Yo Ma's Silk Road project to collaborate on another double credit course entitled Folk Tales in the Digital Age.
-Musicians from the Project's Silk Road Ensemble worked with students in a workshop setting honing their skills in writing, story-telling, illustrating and music, culminating in a final performance.
-At the end of the semester, they presented Transformations: Stories from the Silk Road to the public in the RISD auditorium.
-The performance utilized a wide range of media, along side the ensemble's live musical accompaniment, to retell ancient travel narratives for a contemporary audience.
-The show was a tremendous success, and the Silk Road Project plans on collaborating with RISD again in the future.
+In 2008 Sturges was approached by Yo-Yo Ma's Silk Road project to collaborate on another double credit course entitled Folk Tales in the Digital Age.
+Musicians from the Silk Road Ensemble worked with students in a workshop setting honing their skills in writing, storytelling, illustrating and music, and the class culminated in a final public performance in the RISD auditorium.

-When on break from RISD, Judy Sue likes to return to Italy, where she spent a few glorious years as the chief critic for RISD's European Honors program.
-While there, she attends the Bologna Children’s Book Fair, spends quality time with her Studio illustrators living abroad, and most importantly, spends time working on her own stories!
+When on break from RISD, Sturges likes to return to Italy, where she spent a few glorious years as the chief critic for RISD's European Honors Program.
+While there she attends the Bologna Children’s Book Fair, spends quality time with partner studio illustrators who are living abroad and, most importantly, spends time working on her own stories.